Slip Disc: Non-Surgical Options That Work

 Leading Causes of a Slipped Disc

 The primary cause of spinal disc degeneration or damage is premature wear and tear, which affects the muscles, ligaments, and joints in the neck.
-The cervical spine, which consists of seven vertebrae, bears the weight of the head—roughly 4-6 kg.
+The cervical spine, which consists of seven vertebrae, bears the weight of the head roughly 4-6 kg.
 The neck is also highly flexible, allowing for a wide range of motion in various directions.
-The muscles, ligaments, joints, and discs work together to enable smooth movement and support.
+The muscles, ligaments, joints, and discs work together to enable smooth movement and help.

 However, any injury or malfunction in these areas can result in discomfort, and if left unaddressed, it may lead to more severe consequences such as restricted movement or other significant issues.
 Flexibility combined with the weight-bearing load of the neck makes the cervical spine particularly vulnerable to injury.

 Ignoring neck discomfort can have long-term consequences.
-While pain relief methods may temporarily alleviate symptoms, they don’t address the root cause.
+While discomfort relaxation methods may temporarily alleviate symptoms, they don’t address the root cause.
 The discomfort will often return once regular activities are resumed, especially if the problem is related to a slipped disc.
 A thorough evaluation and targeted care are crucial to properly address the issue and prevent it from worsening.

 Bed Rest, Medication & Spinal Disc Issues